dfinity/candid/spec/Candid.md

 opt <v> : opt <t> ~> null : opt <t'>
 ```

-Coercing a non-null, non-optional and non-reserved type at an option type treats it as an optional value, if it has a suitable type:
+Coercing a non-null, non-optional and non-reserved type at an option type treats it as an optional value, if it can be decoded successfully:
 ```
 not (null <: <t'>)
 <v> : <t> ~> <v'> : <t'>